-SSSSSS The 1- through 6-character The symbol can be local, special symbol. directive- statement The Indirect command line condition is satisfied. to be processed if the
+SSSSSS The l- through 6-character symbol beir The symbol can be local, global, or a special symbol. directive- statement The Indirect command line to be proces condition is satisfied. ssed if the

 .IFDF A .GOTO 100

 .IFNDF A .ASK A Do you want to set the time